bcgoss/turing-scholarbot/README.markdown

 * Callbacks should not affect any other object's state.
 This not only follows the Single Responsibility Principle, but it also avoids problems in testing.
 * Callbacks that happen **after** something tend to be the most problematic since they usually trigger an action on another object.
-* As yourself: "Does this callback affect *only* the internal state of this specific object?"
+* Ask yourself: "Does this callback affect *only* the internal state of this specific object?"
 If so, then it's probably ok to use the callback.
 If not, you may want to use a PORO in order to handle a process involving multiple objects.
 * Make callback methods `private` so that they cannot be called outside of the class.
 * *Warning*: Some methods do not trigger callbacks.
 Read more [here](http://edgeguides.rubyonrails.org/active_record_callbacks.html#skipping-callbacks).